syeo66/ship-my-stuff/README.md

 npm run build # Important!
 Needs to be after truffle migrate
 ```

+**Just to make sure: `npm run build` is required after `truffle migrate` (also in development environment) to make sure the contract information is available for the Javascript-App.**

 ## Start the webserver
 ```bash
 npm run dev